A workplace injury, terminal illness or road accident all take a significant toll on the person suffering the injuries, in more ways than one.

 That’s a large proportion of our community.
 So what is like to adjust to life as a carer when your family member or friend suffers a traumatic accident and serious injury?

 The role or job as a carer is often thrust upon us with little warning or any training on how to manage this new kind of existence.

-Under the Carer Recognition Act 2010 (Part 1, Section 5), a ‘carer’ is someone who provides unpaid personal care, support and assistance for someone (often a family member, friend or neighbour), such as a person who is frail and aged, or has a disability, a mental illness, a drug or alcohol addiction, a long-term health condition, or a terminal illness.
+Under the Carer Recognition Act 2010, a "carer" is someone who provides unpaid personal care, support and assistance for someone (often a family member, friend or neighbour), such as a person who is frail and aged, or has a disability, a mental illness, a drug or alcohol addiction, a long-term health condition, or a terminal illness.